Types of Degrees Anesthesiologist Assistant Majors Are Getting

 What Anesthesiologist Assistant Majors Need to Know

-In an O*NET survey, anesthesiologist assistant majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to anesthesiologist assistant and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Anesthesiologist Assistant Majors

 According to O*NET survey takers, a major in anesthesiologist assistant should prepare you for careers in which you will need to be knowledgeable in the following areas: